 Shibboleth uses either Security Assertion Markup Language (SAML) or OpenID Connect (OIDC), two industry standard protocols, to share the attributes (SAML) or claims (OIDC).
 This means you can set it up to work with a wide variety of vendor-provided software and services.
 There are a few key differences between SAML and OIDC.

-For most services, SAML will be your best choice.
 Most services that use Shibboleth at U-M use Shibboleth with SAML.
 It enables you to do the following:

 - Restrict access only to people who should have access based on authoritative information about their relationship(s) to the university.